 How to do

 1. Lay down on the leg press machine.
-Tilt your pelvis to one side and place one foot on the middle of the platform.
+Tilt your pelvis to one side and place one foot in the middle of the platform.

 2. Place your foot at about 45° angle, with your knees facing in.
 This will be your starting position.